nyuutsu/nyuu.page/content/2023-02-13-pokemon-tcg-design.md

 In cases where I didn't have a desired card in time for the deck registration photo but expected I'd have it in time for my actual matches, I sometimes used proxies.
 So there are a few obvious "fakes" in these.
 I still think they're cool, though:

-{% gallery /media/pkmn-history
-  pkmndeck1.jpg haymaker
+{% illus /media/pkmn-history/pkmndeck1.jpg haymaker %}

-  pkmndeck2.jpg rain dance
+{% illus /media/pkmn-history/pkmndeck2.jpg rain dance %}

-  pkmndeck3.jpg stall
-%}
+{% illus /media/pkmn-history/pkmndeck3.jpg stall %}

 [base set]: https://pkmncards.com/set/base-set/
 [jungle]: https://bulbapedia.bulbagarden.net/wiki/Jungle_(TCG)